omnai-project/OmnAIView/CONTRIBUTION.md

 git commit
 ```

 It is expected that commits don't only have a header but also

 1. Why did you add/change something?
 2. What did you add/change in the commit?
 3. Possible important things to know about the commit.

 ## 6. Document your changes in the changelog

 To keep track of changes between different versions a changelog according to the (keepAChangelog)[https://keepachangelog.com/en/1.1.0/]
 is used.

 It is expected that new changes are documented in this changelog.

+## 7. Lint and format the document

+Run `npm run style` in your console.
+Fix all lint errors you receive.

-## 7. Push to Your Fork
+## 8. Push to Your Fork

 Push your branch to your fork: